 Essex Birdwatching Society Details of birding sites in Essex and a list of the county’s more unusual birds, plus general information about birding.

-London Wetland Centre The London Wetland Centre, a Wildfowl and Wetlands Trust site, offers some good wetland birding but is expensive to visit and is run more like a theme park/menagerie than a nature reserve.
-For example, until 28 January 2017 it is displaying giant Lego brick animals “to bring families closer to nature”.
+London Wetland Centre The London Wetland Centre, a Wildfowl and Wetlands Trust site, offers some good wetland birding but is expensive to visit and is run more like a theme park/menagerie than a nature reserve, with gimmicky projects such as a display of giant Lego brick animals in 2016–17.

 London Bird Club The wiki of the birding section of the London Natural History Society, where Brent Birders record their sightings at the Welsh Harp.